sensu/sensu-docs/content/sensu-go/6.1/web-ui/search.md

     parent: web-ui
 ---

-The Sensu web UI includes basic search functions you can use to build customized views of your Sensu resources.
+The Sensu web UI includes basic search and filtering functions you can use to build customized views of your Sensu resources.
 Sensu also supports advanced web UI searches based on a wider range of resource attributes and custom labels as a [commercial feature][1].

 When you apply a search to a web UI page, it creates a unique link for the page of search results.